Abakan: Sports

 Bandy, similar to hockey, is one of the most popular sports in the city.
 Sayany-Khakassia was playing in the top-tier Super League in the 2012–13 season but was relegated for the 2013–14 season and has been playing in the Russian Bandy Supreme League ever since.
-Russian Government Cup was played here in 1988 and in 2012.
+The Russian Government Cup was played here in 1988 and in 2012.

 Geography

 Climate

-Abakan has a borderline humid continental (Köppen climate classification Dwb)/cold semi-arid climate (Köppen BSk).
+Abakan has a borderline dry-winter continental (Köppen climate classification Dwb)/cold semi-arid climate (Köppen BSk).
 Temperature differences between seasons are extreme, which is typical for Siberia.
 Precipitation is concentrated in the summer and is less common because of rain shadows from nearby mountains.

+Local government

+The structure of the local government in the city of Abakan is as follows: